Members

 NameYears in Yunker LabNew TitleLocation

-Dr. Gabi Steinbach2018-2022Scientific Project Coordinator and Data Communications SpecialistWeitz Group, Georgia Tech
+Dr. Gabi Steinbach2018-2022Scientific Project Coordinator and Data Communications SpecialistWeitz Group, UMD College Park

 Dr. Skanda Vivek2017-2019Professor of PhysicsGeorgia Gwinnett College